 Did you know that the average American consumes 77 grams of sugar a day?
 That’s a lot of sugar!
 The American Heart Association (AHA) recommends that men consume 36 grams of added sugar per day and women consume 25 grams per day.
 That average number of 77 grams of sugar per day is over 3 times the recommended daily sugar intake for women.

 Sugar is addictive and having high blood sugar levels puts your health at risk.
-Keep reading to learn easy ways to start regulating your blood sugar levels today.
+Keep reading to learn easy ways (including the power of fiber) to start regulating your blood sugar levels today.

 All About Sugar